OmarDuran/guide_collection/guides/remote_programming/geos_sherlock/geos_compilation_on_sherlock.md

 ### Monitoring Progress
 To monitor the output while the compilation is in progress, use the following command:

+For step 2:

 ```bash
 tail -f tpls_output.log
 ```

-or
+For step 3:

 ```bash
 tail -f geos_output.log
 ```

 ## Conclusion
-You have successfully compiled the GEOS simulator on the Sherlock cluster using this guide.
-The process effectively employs SLURM's resource management capabilities to streamline job execution in sequence.
-For advanced usage, additional configurations and modifications may be required based on specific project needs.
+You have successfully compiled GEOS simulator on Sherlock cluster.
+The process effectively employs SLURM's resource management functionalities to streamline jobs execution in sequence.
+For advanced usage, additional configurations and modifications may be required based on specific needs.

 ## References
 - [GEOSX Documentation](https://geosx-geosx.readthedocs-hosted.com/en/latest/#)